 Dr. Elizabeth (Izzy) Hill is the United States Department of Agriculture (USDA) Pollinator Coordinator for the Office of the Chief Scientist (OCS).
 In this role, she promotes collaboration across USDA offices, and with federal agencies, the commercial pollinator industry, and USDA grant recipients.
-Izzy previously was an Agricultural Economist in the Office of the Chief Economist's Office of Pest Management Policy, where, among other duties, she examined the interface between the needs of agricultural pest management and pollinator protection.
+Izzy previously was an Agricultural Economist in the Office of the Chief Economist's Office of Pest Management Policy, where, among

 Prior to joining USDA, Dr. Hill worked on pest management and pollinator initiatives with the Environmental Protection Agency and on agricultural and beekeeping programs as an Agricultural Extension Agent with the University of Maryland.
 Izzy attended the University of Georgia for graduate school in Environmental Economics and Conservation Ecology and Sustainable Development, where she focused on conservation land use policy.
 She spends her spare time tinkering with bees.